-Carrying twin babies within you can fill your heart with double dose of joy or excitement.
-But you should be extra careful as moms to be with multiple babies has a higher risk of developing pregnancy related complications like-
+Carrying twin babies within you can fill your heart with a double dose of joy or excitement.
+But you should be extra careful as moms to be with multiple babies has a higher risk of developing pregnancy-related complications like-

 - Gestational Diabetes.